vkolgi/tuneup_js/README.md

 # Installation #

 Put the files for this project in the same location as your test scripts that your run from Instruments.
+I like to use git submodules for third-party libraries like so:

+  git submodule add git://github.com/alexvollmer/tuneup_js.git tuneup

-At the top of each test script include the
+Then at the top of each test script include the following:
-following:

-    #import "tuneup.js"
+    #import "tuneup/tuneup.js"

+Regardless of how you like to structure your tests, the path in the initial `#import` statement in your test script needs to be relative to the path of the tuneup library.

 # Test Structure #